DAS ETH in Data Science

 In brief: The DAS ETH in Data Science

-The DAS ETH in Data Science is a one-year, part-time programme for professionals to strengthen their skills in the management, analysis and utilisation of complex data sets in courses and a final project.
+This one-year part-time programme is aimed at professionals seeking to strengthen their skills in management, analysis and utilisation of complex data sets.

 Structure and content